sunbearc22/Revamp1804/README.md

 ## Motivation:

-Beautifying the look and feel of a fresh install of Ubuntu 18.04 is definitely helpful.
-This revamping process can be time consuming.
-And to revamp multiple systems (or user accounts) becomes a nightmare.
-Also, using a fresh install of Ubuntu 18.04 does have it's quirks.
+Beautifying the look and feel of a freshly install of Ubuntu 18.04 system is definitely helpful.
+This "revamping" process is time consuming.
+Revamping multiple systems (or user accounts) does become nightmarish.
+Furthermore, using Ubuntu 18.04 with it's default settings does have it's quirks.

-This program automates this revamping process to consistently give Ubuntu 18.04 a Sierra-light-ish desktop look and feel with less fresh install Ubuntu 18.04 quirks.
+This program attempts to automates this revamping process to consistently give Ubuntu 18.04 a nice Sierra-light-ish desktop look and feel, with less of the built-in Ubuntu 18.04 quirks.